tatyanakrivonogova/tatyanakrivonogova/README.md

 ### 🦕 About me:

-  ★ I am finishing my third year at Novosibirsk State University.
+  ★ I have finished my third year at Novosibirsk State University.
   ★ I am fond of low-level programming in C and C++.
   ★ I love mathematics and physics.
   ★ I'm improving my English.